Wondering where Bacalar Mexico is located? Check out this guide, including Fun Facts about Bacalar and answers to frequently asked questions.

 Bacalar, Mexico, is located at the southernmost part of the Yucatan Peninsula.
 It belongs to the Mexican state of Quintana Roo, lying close to the borders of the nearby nation of Belize.

-Cancun International Airport (CUN) is where many tourists fly into when they go to Bacalar Mexico, but Chetumal International Airport (CTM) is the nearest airport.
+Cancun International Airport (CUN) is where many tourists fly when they go to Bacalar, Mexico, but Chetumal International Airport (CTM) is the nearest airport.

 - Distance to Other Major Destinations: